tripleee/SmokeDetector-wiki/Set-Up-Autoflagging.md

 This document provides instructions on how to set up your account to cast automatic flags via the SmokeDetector/metasmoke system.
+The facility is described in brief on the [Autoflagging](Autoflagging) wiki page.

 ## Prerequisites
 Before running through the rest of these instructions, ensure that: